rkaunismaa/LLaMa2_PlayGround/README.md

 docker container start hfpt_Oct28

+## Saturday, November 4, 2023

+Moved the docker images and containers folder from /home/rob/Data3/docker-data to /home/rob/Data2/docker-data ... and now disk io is just as fast as it was before.
+Nice! ... on /home/rob/Data3/docker-data is was much slower ...

 ## Friday, November 3, 2023

 6:33am CodeHammer.ipynb Ensuring all 4 LLaMa2 huggingface models are downloaded and able to load from this container.